rubocop/rubocop/manual/basic_usage.md

 rubocop -a
 ```

-Note that not all offenses are auto-correctable (either because
-auto-correct is not implemented for some cop or because there's no
+Not all offenses are auto-correctable (either not implemented, or there's no
-way to determine how to correct some problem).
+way to automatically correct).

 ### 2. RuboCop as a replacement for `ruby -w`